Kitware/SMTK/doc/userguide/model/bridges.rst

-Remote operators behave identically to their actual counterparts, so your application does not need special logic to deal with entities from remote bridges.
+Remote operators behave identically to their actual counterparts, so your application does not need special logic to deal with entities from remote sessions.
 However, your application must help SMTK discover remote processes that are available for solid modeling.

 .. todo::

-  Discuss Remus and ParaView client/server bridges
+  Discuss Remus and ParaView client/server sessions